lr-josephcho/oc-helpers/README.md

 # oc-helpers
 Various helper scripts for notorious DsM OC.
 Things are always work-in-progress so use with caution!

+## Requirements
+- Python 3.x
+- Cadence CLI
+- Need to be on the VPN

 ## How I use it
 1. I initially prepare four terminal sessions, divided by `tmux`: